 Why I Became a Calvinist

-The short answer is that it took a long time for me to become a Calvinist.
+The reality is it took a long time for me to become a Calvinist.
 I studied the history of Christian thought, and the development of it, and found the roots of Calvinism everywhere, in short, as Charles Spurgeon said, Calvinism is simply the Gospel itself, we use the word Calvinism because it is convenient, just like we use the word trinity to describe God.

-This occured because each point that I was unclear on I read the arguments for and against until it became clear to me.
+I read the arguments for and against each point until each became clear to me.
 It took a lot of time because I resolved to ignore arguments that were logic based or merely derived (by clever arguments) from scripture.
 I wanted clear scriptures themselves that stated the doctrines one way or another.
 Eventually, for every point of Calvinism, such scriptures were presented to me.
 So I resolved to present a nutshell version of it here.
 I also learned Calvinism in context, to avoid the pitfalls of Arminianism on one side, and Hyper-Calvinism on the other.
+So I will talk about each of them briefly as well.

 The Main Points of Calvinism